blinkdog/7drl-2018/README.md

 * 023: Add Attack command for Player
 * 016: Add Items to the map
 * 010: Take/Drop/Use Items; Game is now winnable
+* 009: Clean up for publication on itch.io

 ## Thanks
 * Darius Kazemi for [Corpora](https://github.com/dariusk/corpora)